glenmurphy/crc64/README.md

 # CRC64
-A JavaScript implementation of CRC-64-ECMA; relies on BigInt support
+JavaScript and C# implementations of CRC-64-ECMA.

+## JavaScript
+This relies on BigInt support, and is (as far as I know) the only JS version to support unicode/emoji.

 ### Usage
 - `import { crc64ecma } from './crc64ecma.js'`